GurjeetSingh007/BookStore/GurjeetsBookStore/README.txt

 0330 - I created a view model in model to hold the Product.

       I added a class named ProductVM.
 I installed  Microsoft.AspNetCore.Mvc.ViewFeatures Packge and modified its class.

+0349 - In product Controller file, i modified the IActionResult upsert calls to the productVM view model with using statements.

+0355 - For including Covertype and category properties i modified API call.